newsquid/newsquidtest/assignment2/README.md

 #Assignment 2
-In this assignment you need to create a simple todo-list web application.
+In this assignment, you need to implement a change in the dummy API.
-You are given a REST web service that provides the following features:

-- You can create a todo entry.
-[POST localhost:3000/todos]
-- You can update a todo entry.
-[PUT localhost:3000/todos]
-- You can list all current todo entries.
-[GET localhost:3000/todos]

-A todo entry consists of an id, a title and a content field.

-You are expected to create a very simple web application that allows a user to view, create and update the todo entries, you are free to decide exactly how this interaction is done.

-The dummy API can be found in the ./backend folder.
-You will have to compile and run it.
-If you find the API lacking in features, you may suggest improvements in a file
+In /assignment2/backend you will find a REST web service, which implements a simple in-memory datastore, simulating a relational database.

+The service currently has a naive implementation of a comment system for the same todo service used in the last assignment.
+You are expected to change the current implementation of comments, so that it becomes possible to comment on comments, as well as on todo-objects.
+You may order/arrange the comments returned by the API in any way you find meaningful, though a short comment explaining your choice will be considered a plus.

+You are required to continue work in the existing Go implementation, but may make any alterations you would like to it.

+We suspect the only file you need to work on is /assignment2/backend/api/comment.go, but you may alter or add files as you see fit.

-called: Improvements.md.
-You are *not* expected to implement these improvements.
+You are *not* expected to do any frontend work for this assignment.

-You are expected to create the application as a JavaScript (or any language that compiles to JavaScript) SPA using any libraries or frameworks you choose.

-We don't expect you to implement a fully polished application no need for fancy styling, when you have the basic features, you should move on to the next assignment.

 //The Newsquid Dev Team.